 The planning team is reaching out across campus to involve faculty, staff and students in building a university-wide effort that celebrates the success of the graduating students.

 Graduates can have a professional photo taken in their cap and gown the week of the ceremony as well as have their regalia sent directly to them.
-Each graduate will receive a commemorative gift prior to the ceremony, and academic and student life departments are planning special celebrations.
+Academic and student life departments are planning special celebrations.
 Plans may change pending potential changes in public health guidelines that may affect our ability to be on campus in person.

 Spring and fall 2020 graduates are given free membership into the UNC Alumni Association and have the option to traditionally walk across the stage during a future in-person commencement ceremony of their choice.